georgefs/pyclip-copycat/README.markdown

 # PyClip

-PyClip wraps the `xclip` command-line program on Linux and the `pbcopy` and `pbpaste` programs on Mac OS X to provide an easy python interface to the system clipboard.
+PyClip wraps the `xclip` command-line program on Linux and the `pbcopy` and `pbpaste` programs on Mac OS X and the `clip` and `paste` on Windows to provide an easy python interface to the system clipboard.
 To install the library, download the code and run `sudo python setup.py install`.
 You can then use the library like so